Leap874-Development/python-discord-boilerplate/README.md

 - Install Python3.7 from their [website](https://www.python.org/)
 - Install requirements by running `python -m pip install -r requirements.txt`

-You will also need to create an application, through the [discord dev website](https://discordapp.com/developers/) then give it a bot.
+You will also need to create an application, through the [Discord dev website](https://discordapp.com/developers/) then give it a bot.
 You will need the bot token in the `config.json` file for the bot to work!

-See [this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) step by step guide for more help creating a bot!
+See [this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) step by step guide for help creating a bot, and obtaining a token.

 ## Files